-'''

 aBool = True ?
 False

-'''

 Using such non-deterministic operations as arguments might cause a semantical ambiguity which has to be fixed.
 Consider the operations and the expression "xorSelf aBool".
 If we interpret this program as a term rewriting system, we could have the derivation leading to the unintended result True.
 Note that this result cannot be obtained if we use a strict strategy where arguments are evaluated prior to the function calls.
-In order to avoid dependencies on the evaluation strategies and exclude such unintended results, González-Moreno et al. [28] proposed the rewriting logic CRWL as a logical (execution- and strategy-independent) foundation for declarative programming with non-strict and non-deterministic operations.
+In order to avoid dependencies on the evaluation strategies and exclude such unintended results, González-Moreno et al. [29] proposed the rewriting logic CRWL as a logical (executionand strategy-independent) foundation for declarative programming with non-strict and non-deterministic operations.
 CRWL specifies the call-time choice semantics [40], where values of the arguments of an operation are determined before the operation is evaluated.
 This can be enforced in a lazy strategy by sharing actual arguments.
-For instance, the expression above can be lazily evaluated provided that all occurrences of abool are shared so that all of them reduce either to True or to False consistently
+For instance, the expression above can be lazily evaluated provided that all occurrences of aBool are shared so that all of them reduce either to True or to False consistently

 '''

+not True = False

+not False = True

-xor True x = not xnot True = Falsexor False x = xnot False = TruexorSelf x = xor x x
+xor True x = not x

+xor False x = x

+xorSelf x = xor x x

 '''